KaiA02/MolekularDynamik/README.md

 2. Start_time as Double
 3. End_Time as Double
 4. Time_Step as Double
 5. "1" for Output in vtk, "2" for Output in xyz
+6. "1" for Input like Assignment 1, "2" for Input like Cuboids

+./MolSim ../input/eingabe-cube.txt 0 100 0.014 1 2